Exact Self-Imaging with Arbitrary Revival Spacings: Canonical Recurrence Law

-with \(\xi_k\) lying between the two planes.
-When \(B'(z)\) varies slowly over a single recurrence interval—which is the case for all embeddings realized here—one has \(B'(\xi_k)\approx B'(z_k)\), and Eq.~(\ref{eq:spacing_exact}) reduces to the local spacing law

-In this form, Eq.~(\ref{eq:spacing_general}) makes explicit that the apparent axial structure of any self-imaging sequence is governed entirely by the derivative of the embedding \(B(z)\): affine embeddings produce uniformly spaced imaging planes, while nonlinear embeddings generate accelerating, decelerating, or otherwise structured recurrence patterns—even though the underlying evolution in the canonical coordinate remains perfectly uniform.
+which is determined by the optical system and by the phase structure of the field that is launched into it.
+In ordinary free-space Talbot propagation, \(B(z)=z\), and the uniform recurrence lattice in \(B\) therefore appears as uniformly spaced planes in \(z\).
+More generally, the input transverse phase can change how this canonical recurrence coordinate is embedded into the physical propagation axis.

+For a purely quadratic phase, this connection is the familiar one from first-order optics: the phase acts as a lens-like shear of the transverse phase-space distribution.
+For the more general trajectories demonstrated below, the spatial light modulator is used to control the relative phases of the discrete spatial-frequency components of the Talbot spectrum.
+Thus the programmed field need not be a transform-limited grating with flat modal phase.
+What is preserved is the discrete, commensurate spatial-frequency lattice required for self-imaging, while the modal phases are chosen so that the lattice realigns at prescribed physical planes.

+Operationally, for a desired sequence of recurrence planes \(z_k\), we assign those planes equally spaced values of the canonical coordinate, \(B(z_k)=k\Delta B\), and program the input phase so that the corresponding discrete diffraction orders satisfy the required realignment phases at those planes.
+The detailed SLM construction, including the assignment of order-dependent phases and their multiplexing into a single phase mask, is given in the Supplementary Material.
+This procedure realizes an effective embedding \(B(z)\) for the Talbot spectrum without requiring a physical medium whose refractive properties vary along \(z\).

-\textit{Accelerating Talbot Effects --} For concreteness, we now specialize the general framework to the self-imaging of periodic gratings—the celebrated Talbot effect.
-A grating of period \(d\) produces an angular spectrum \(k_{x,n}=2\pi n/d\), corresponding to the projection of the two-dimensional phase-space Talbot lattice onto the angular-frequency axis.
+\textit{Talbot revival spacings --} The canonical recurrence law developed above applies equally to any self-imaging effect.
+For concreteness, we now specialize the general framework to the self-imaging of periodic gratings---the celebrated Talbot effect.
+A grating of period \(d\) produces an angular spectrum \(k_{x,n}=2\pi n/d\).
 Substituting these frequencies into Eq.~(\ref{eq:propagated_modes}) yields